Publication history of Dick Grayson: "One Year Later"

-Nightwing, along with a group of former Titans, are summoned again by Raven to aid the current group of Teen Titans battle against Deathstroke, who was targeting the latest team in order to get at his children, the Ravager and the resurrected Jericho.
-Nightwing and the other former Titans continue to work with the current team soon after the battle with Deathstroke so as to investigate the recent murder of Duela Dent.
+Nightwing, along with a group of former Titans, are summoned again by Raven to aid the current group of Teen Titans battle against Deathstroke, who was targeting the latest team to get at his children, the Ravager and the resurrected Jericho.
+Nightwing and the other former Titans continue to work with the current team soon after the battle with Deathstroke so as to investigate the murder of Duela Dent.

 When the Outsiders were targeted by Checkmate, Nightwing agrees that his team will work with the organization, so long as their actions in Africa are not used against them in the future.
 The mission, however, does not go as well as intended, resulting in Nightwing, the Black Queen and Captain Boomerang being captured by Chang Tzu.
 Later, Batman is called in by Mister Terrific who then rescues Nightwing and the others.
 Afterwards, Nightwing admits to Batman, that while he accepts that he is an excellent leader, he is not suited to lead a team like the Outsiders, and offers the leadership position to Batman.

-Batman accepts the position; however, he feels that the team needs to be remade, in order to accomplish the sorts of missions that he intends them to undertake.
+Batman accepts the position; however, he feels that the team needs to be remade to accomplish the sorts of missions that he intends them to undertake.
 As such, he holds a series of try-outs for the team.
 The first audition involves Nightwing and Captain Boomerang, who are sent to a space station under attack by Chemo.
 During the mission, a confrontation erupts between Nightwing and Boomerang, who has grown tired of fighting for redemption from people like Batman and Nightwing.
 After taking a beating from Nightwing, he manages to throw him into a shuttle heading for Earth and quits the team.
 Afterwards, Nightwing furiously confronts Batman.
 Batman does not deny his actions, and states that this is the sort of thing that the new Outsiders will have to deal with.
 At this, Nightwing resigns completely from the Outsiders, which Batman feels is best, judging Nightwing too good for that sort of life.

-In order to help himself regain a sense of purpose, Nightwing opted to stay in New York again, and play the role of the city's protector.
+To help himself regain a sense of purpose, Nightwing opted to stay in New York again, and play the role of the city's protector.
 He takes on a job as a museum curator; and uses the museum as his new base of operations.
 During his short time there, Dick finds himself once again confronted with Two-Face, who years ago delivered Dick's greatest defeat.
 This time, however, Dick soundly defeats Two-Face.